Image Clustering with External Guidance: Experiments

 To understand the efficacy of the three loss terms $L_{\mathrm{Dis}}$, $L_{\mathrm{Con}}$, and $L_{\mathrm{Bal}}$ in Eq.~\ref{eq: distill}, \ref{eq: confidence}, and \ref{eq: balance}, we evaluate the performance of TAC with different loss combinations.
-According to the results in Table~\ref{tab: loss}, we arrive at the following four conclusions.
-First, each loss itself is not sufficient to produce good clustering results.
-Second, the balance loss $L_{\mathrm{Bal}}$ could prevent cluster collapsing.
-Without $L_{\mathrm{Bal}}$, TAC assigns most images to only a few clusters, leading to poor clustering performance on both datasets.
-Third, the confidence loss $L_{\mathrm{Con}}$ is necessary for datasets with large cluster numbers.
-Without $L_{\mathrm{Con}}$, TAC can still achieve promising results on ImageNet-Dogs but encounters a performance drop on UCF-101.
+According to the results in Table~\ref{tab: loss}, one could see that: \textit{i)} the balance loss $L_{\mathrm{Bal}}$ could prevent cluster collapsing.
+Without $L_{\mathrm{Bal}}$, TAC assigns most images to only a few clusters, leading to poor clustering performance on both datasets; \textit{ii)} the confidence loss $L_{\mathrm{Con}}$ is necessary for datasets with large cluster numbers.
 The reason is that the cluster assignments would be less confident when the cluster number is large.
-In this case, the regularization efficacy of $L_{\mathrm{Bal}}$ would be alleviated, which explains the performance degradation on UCF-101.
-Fourth, $L_{\mathrm{Dis}}$ could effectively distill the neighborhood information between the text and image modalities, leading to the best clustering performance.
+In this case, the regularization efficacy of $L_{\mathrm{Bal}}$ would be alleviated, which explains the performance degradation on UCF-101; and \textit{iii)} $L_{\mathrm{Dis}}$ could effectively distill the neighborhood information between the text and image modalities, leading to the best clustering performance.